tomcodes/dotfiles-1/README.md

 A Vagrantfile at the root of the project allows the provisioning of an Ubuntu 16.04 box with all the graphical and terminal tools installed.

+First, make sure to have the following vagrant plugins installed.

+	vagrant plugin update vagrant-vbguest
+	vagrant plugin install vagrant-disksize

+And you can launch and provision the box as followed.

     vagrant up
     vagrant provision

 It takes around 30 min to provision the whole box.

 Then, the package control for sublime text has to be manually installed. `lxappearance` can help changing the gtk theme and `nitrogen` can be used for setting a wallpaper.

-Also, Guest Additions might not be correctly installed by default.
-You can use the following plugin.

-    vagrant plugin update vagrant-vbguest

 ## Shortcut reference table